Salmon Market Size and Share

 Recent Industry Developments

-- May 2025: Salmon Evolution recorded a 45% quarter-on-quarter biomass increase and advanced Phase 2 of its Indre Harøy facility.
+- May 2025: Salmon Evolution reported a 45% quarter-on-quarter increase in biomass and progressed with Phase 2 of its Indre Harøy facility, supporting growth and supply stability in the salmon market.

-- March 2025: Kelly Cove Salmon acquired a former AquaBounty facility in Prince Edward Island to expand smolt capacity and install an additional RAS unit.
+- March 2025: Kelly Cove Salmon acquired a former AquaBounty facility in Prince Edward Island to increase smolt production capacity and add a new Recirculating Aquaculture System (RAS) unit.
+This development supports the salmon market by enhancing production efficiency and meeting growing demand.

-- March 2025: SalMar assumed full ownership of its offshore subsidiary after purchasing Aker’s 15% stake.
+- March 2025: SalMar acquired full ownership of its offshore subsidiary by purchasing Aker's 15% stake.
+This move is to strengthen SalMar's position in the salmon market by enhancing its operational control and expanding its offshore farming capabilities.

 Research Methodology Framework and Report Scope